Meet your Innkeeper and Chef Extraordinaire: Lydia Oakes

 After nearly 20 years of owning and operating a medical transcription business, Lydia was ready for a change!
 Having a love for all things culinary, she returned to school to become a trained chef.
 That, along with her passion for travel and meeting new people, led to her career as an Innkeeper.
+(And, boy are we glad!)
 Innkeeping has taken her from Seattle to Paso Robles with stops in Friday Harbor, Colorado and Pennsylvania along the way.
-She is thrilled to be in Princeton and ready to share the rich history of the Inn and the area with her guests.
-She loves smaller Inns because they allow her to cater to her guests as hostess, concierge, chef and friend!
+After over two years at the Inn at Glencairn, she still loves Princeton and will tell you just about anything you would like to know about the area.
+(She knows more than most natives!)

 Follow our featured breakfasts on Instagram @innatglencairn and click here to follow us on Pinterest!

 The Proprietor (aka the one with the crazy idea): Janet Cochoff Pressel